nickjalbert/ubiquitous-parakeet/README.md

 * `npm run build-dev`
 * open dist/index.html in your browser

+To lint source code, use `npm run lint`.

 To build for production, use `npm run build-prod`.

 To clean the build, use `npm run clean`.